A Statistical Recurrent Stochastic Volatility Model for Stock Markets: Simulation studies and applications

 \section{Simulation studies and applications}

-This section evaluates the performance of the LSTM-SV model relative to the SV and N-SV models using a simulation study and real data applications.
-The BMP sampler is used to perform Bayesian inference and the IS$^2$ algorithm is used to estimate the marginal likelihood in all models.
-Table \ref{table:prior} lists the priors for the LSTM-SV, SV and N-SV model parameters for all the examples.
-For the BPM sampler, we use $N = 200$ particles in the particle filter (Algorithm \ref{alg:PF}) to compute the estimated likelihood and divide the set of random numbers $u$ into $G=200$ blocks.
-Each block is a vector that is roughly of length $N \times \frac{T}{G}$, where $T$ is the length of the time series.
-In all the examples, we ran the BPM sampler using $100,000$ MCMC iterations, then discarded the first $10,000$ iterations as burn-ins and thinned the rest by keeping every 5th iteration.
-The BPM sampler was initialized by sampling from the priors in Table \ref{table:prior}.
+This section evaluates the performance of the SR-SV model relative to the SV, N-SV and LMSV models using a simulation study and real data applications.
+We do not report the results for GARCH as it performs similarly to SV.
+We use the DT-SMC sampler for the Bayesian inference in the SV, N-SV and SR-SV models.
+As the LMSV model does not have an explicit state-space representation and its likelihood function is analytically intractable, we follow \cite{Breidt:1998} and estimate the LMSV model on the frequency domain.
+The implementation of Bayesian inference for the LMSV model is presented in Appendix \ref{sec:app_1}.
+Table \ref{tab:implementation} in Appendix \ref{sec:app_3} lists our implementation details of the DT-SMC sampler.
+All the computations are run on a High-Performance Computing (HPC) machine with 16-core CPU and 16 Gigabytes of RAM.
+The DT-SMC sampler was initialized by sampling from the priors in Table \ref{table:prior}.

-We now motivate the choice of the priors in Table 1.
-We follow \cite{YuJun:2006} and \cite{Kim:1998} to set the same prior, which is a Beta distribution, for the persistence parameters $\phi$ of the three models.
-We also use an inverse-Gamma prior for the parameters $\sigma^2$ in the three models but make it more flat than the priors used in \cite{YuJun:2006} and \cite{Kim:1998}.
+We now motivate the choice of the priors in Table \ref{table:prior}.
+We follow \cite{YuJun:2006} and \cite{Kim:1998} to set the same prior, which is a Beta distribution, for the persistence parameters $\phi$ of the three models SV, N-SV and SR-SV.
+We also use an inverse-Gamma prior for the parameters $\sigma^2$ in all models but make it more flat than the priors used in \cite{YuJun:2006} and \cite{Kim:1998}.
 We follow \cite{YuJun:2006} to use an informative but reasonably flat prior distribution for the intercept $\mu$ in the SV and N-SV models.
-For the LSTM-SV model, we found that the posterior distribution of $\beta_1$ to be unimodal under an inverse-Gamma prior.
-We also observed that the BPM sampler runs more stably under an inverse-Gamma prior than other choices, e.g., a Gamma distribution, of the prior of $\beta_1$.
-We use a normal prior with a zero mean and a small variance for the LSTM parameters because empirical results from the LSTM literature show that the values of the LSTM parameters are often small.
-Finally, we set a normal prior with a zero mean and a small variance for the intercept $\beta_0$ in the LSTM-SV model as the empirical results often show small values of $\beta_0$.
+For the SR-SV model, we found that the posterior distributions of $\beta_1$ and $w_{z}$ to be unimodal under inverse-Gamma priors.
+We use a normal prior with a zero mean and a small variance for the SRU parameters, except $w_{z}$, because empirical results from the SRU literature show that the values of the SRU parameters are often small.
+Finally, we set a normal prior with a zero mean and a small variance for the intercept $\beta_0$ in the SR-SV model as the empirical results often show small values of $\beta_0$.